-- 1) The course must be included in the district's catalog of courses using alternative instruction. - 2) The course must be credit-bearing. - 3) The course must include both direct (in-person and on-site) and digitally-delivered instruction. - 4) If the district intends to use Student Information System reports to evidence attendance in the direct instruction portion of a course, the course must occupy a unique position on a student's schedule.
+- 1) The course must be included in the district's catalog of courses using alternative instruction. - 2) The course must be credit-bearing. - 3) The course must include both direct and digitally-delivered instruction. - 4) If the district intends to use Student Information System reports to evidence attendance in the direct instruction portion of a course, the course must occupy a unique position on a student's schedule.

-- When determining funding level eligibility, there are no limits on the number of Blended Learning courses that may be included in instructional time calculations. - The direct (in-person) and asynchronous instruction in a Blended Learning course should occur concurrently throughout the semester (i.e., some direct, in-person instruction and some asynchronous instruction occurs each week).
+When determining funding level eligibility, there are no limits on the number of Blended Learning courses that may be included in instructional time calculations.